gabrieldsumabat/GoblinsGreed/README.md

 # GoblinsGreed
 Single player RPG game.
-Development is ongoing.
+Development is on hold.

 Disowned and disinherited by the Baron, you are left penniless and vengeful.
 At the GUILD you have signed a blood pact in exchange for the gold you need to seek revenge.